How to Build a Dark-activated Light Circuit Using an LM741 Op Amp

 The component that allows for this light sensing is a photoresistor.
 The photoresistor detects light levels and its resistance changes based on the amount of light it picks up.
 We can exploit this varying resistance that the photoresistor gives off to know whether there is darkness in the surroundings or whether it is bright.

 We will use the LM741 chip in this circuit as a comparator to make decisions.
 It was just explained how a photoresistor changes its resistance drastically based on the ambient lighting in an environment.
 Exposed to darkness, a photoresistor has a tremendous amount of resistance.
 Depending on the specific photoresistor in use, its resistance can be anywhere from over 100KΩ to well over 2MΩ.
 When exposed to bright light, a photoresistor's resistance drops drastically.
 Again, based on the photoresistor, it may be to 5KΩ or below or to about 30KΩ.
 For any photoresistor, you can pretty much be sure that the resistance will fall to about 30KΩ when exposed to bright light.
-This is an important principle to know because we will create a voltage divider of a photoresistor and a fixed resistor, in which the voltage divided up between the 2 components will change due to ambient lighting.
+This is an important principle to know because we will create a voltage divider composed up of a photoresistor and a fixed resistor, in which the voltage divided up between the 2 components will change due to ambient lighting.
 In darkness, the photoresistor will have a very high resistance.
 If you know ohm's law, more voltage is allocated to components with a higher resistance value (V= IR).
 Therefore, when this voltage divider is connected to a comparator, the voltage divider will produce a very high voltage.
 When the photoresistor is exposed to bright light, will have a low resistance.
 Therefore, less voltage will fall across it.
 So when it is hooked up to a comparator, the voltage divider circuit will produce a voltage less than the reference voltage.
 This will make more sense when you see the actual circuit.

 So now you see how we can get varying voltage levels due to the varying resistance that a photoresistor gives off, based on the lighting in a room.